skywalkgame/blog-post/content/docs/spring24/21_ /_index.md

 ---

 ## Introduction
 In the rapidly evolving field of artificial intelligence and machine learning, keeping large language models (LLMs) up-to-date with the latest information is crucial.
-This blog post will delve into two innovative model editing techniques—ROME and MEMIT—and introduce EMMET, a new framework that aims to integrate these methods under a single objective.
+This blog post shows two model editing techniques (ROME and MEMIT) and introduces EMMET, a new framework that aims to integrate these methods under a single objective.

-## Background
+## ROME and MEMIT: Overview
 As new facts constantly emerge, it's essential to update models with the latest knowledge.
 Model editing allows us to modify facts stored inside a model or update incorrect information.
 This paper focuses on two popular parameter-modifying model editing methods: ROME (Rank-One Model Editing) and MEMIT (Mass Editing Memory in Transformer).
 Both methods can infuse knowledge within models without needing additional hypernetworks and can be applied to any transformer-based large language model (LLM).

+### ROME (Rank-One Model Editing)
+ROME modifies a single fact at a time by performing edits with an equality constraint.
+It ensures that the new fact precisely replaces the old fact while preserving other parts of the model's knowledge.

+### MEMIT (Mass Editing Memory in Transformer)
+MEMIT, on the other hand, uses a least-square constraint, allowing for more flexible, batched edits.
+This method distributes edits across multiple layers, which enhances its ability to handle large batch sizes effectively.

+The Preservation-Memorization Objective
+Both ROME and MEMIT optimize the same goal: the preservation-memorization objective.
+This objective balances two aspects:

+Preservation: Ensuring that the model retains its existing knowledge.
+Memorization: Accurately integrating new information into the model.
+In simpler terms, imagine the model's knowledge as a bookshelf.
+When adding a new book, you want to place it correctly without disturbing the existing books.
+ROME adds one book at a time with precision, while MEMIT places several books simultaneously, ensuring they all fit well.

-Model Editing Evaluation Metrics
+## Model Editing Evaluation Metrics
 The success of model editing is measured using standard metrics.
 Here are the key evaluation metrics:

 Efficacy Score (ES): Indicates if an edit has been successfully made to a model.
 It is measured as the percentage of edits where the probability of the new fact is greater than the probability of the old fact for a given query prompt.